hvkconsulting1/claude-commands/commands/assess-story.md

 ### Step 4.1: Display Summary to User

-Provide a concise summary of the assessment:
+Provide a concise summary that **points to the detailed assessment** rather than duplicating it:

 ```
 🔍 Story {story-id} Technical Debt Assessment Complete